This is a 13-step guide to starting your book with a book outline template that writes your book for you!

 - “The Lean Entrepreneur: Applying Lean Principles to Start, Test, and Scale Your Business Idea”

-Your title is an emerging process as you develop your book; it will change while you write and edit.
+Your book title is an emerging process as you develop your book; it will change while you write and edit.
 Keep coming back to it and eventually, the perfect title will click.

 5) Books to Read/Quote/Reference Within